 There is increasing cooperation between municipalities and their youth associations.
-Youth work associations do not stop at the municipal border and often also reach children and young people from neighboring municipalities.
+Youth work associations do not stop at the municipal border and often also reach children and young people from neighbouring municipalities.
 In some places there is cooperation across borders and so we also find intermunicipal youth work.
-Youth work is a shared responsibility of the Minister of Youth, Media, Brussels, Minister of Sport and Minister of Culture.
+Youth work is a shared responsibility of the Minister of Youth and the Department of Culture, Youth and Media.

-The Flemish government also funds several (non-public) organisations that take part in the development of policies, programmes or actions related to youth work contribution to global processes of policymaking.
+The Flemish government also funds several (non-public) organisations that take part in the development of policies, programmes or actions related to youth work’s contribution to global processes of policymaking.